 Website: UTC/Dean of Students

-- Title IX Coordinator - This individual oversees UTC's sexual misconduct and relationship violence prevention.
+- Title IX Coordinator - Oversees UTC sexual misconduct and relationship violence prevention.

 Website: UTC/Stephanie Rowland